MoeHurmoz/Prayers-web-app/README.md

-# Prayers
+# Overview

-Prayers is a simple application to display prayer timings.
-It is built on the client side and relies on an API for the server side.
+This repository contains the source code for a web application designed for Prayers, Prayers is a simple application to display prayer timings.
+It's built on the client side, utilizing an API for the server side.

 ## Features